d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

             gluon.utils.split_and_load(y, ctx_list))
 ```

-## Multi-GPU Training on a Single Mini-batch
+## Multi-GPU Training on a Single Minibatch

-Now we can implement multi-GPU training on a single mini-batch.
+Now we can implement multi-GPU training on a single minibatch.
 Its implementation is primarily based on the data parallelism approach described in this section.
 We will use the auxiliary functions we just discussed, `allreduce` and `split_and_load`, to synchronize the data among multiple GPUs.

 ```{.python .input  n=10}
 def train_batch(X, y, gpu_params, ctx_list, lr):